Graylog2/graylog2-server/data-node/migration/Migration.md

 and to research/test possible improvements for a better user experience or find out the limits what we can actually do.
 Some of these steps could be useful in the future for PSO or support to migrate manually or fix problems that occurred during migration.

+#### Testing during development

+Create/include a locally generated Docker image for Graylog or the DataNode by using the `create-docker-images.sh`

 ## Migrating an existing OpenSearch 2.x cluster

 This is a preliminary guide to migrate an existing OpenSearch 2.x cluster into a DataNode cluster.